Yeast Infection in Men: Symptoms, Diagnosis and Treatment

 While you can pass yeast infections via sex, they are not considered sexually transmitted infections (STIs).
 That’s because the underlying cause of a yeast infection is not always sexual contact.
 It can occur for many different reasons.

-If you believe you have a yeast infection or a sexually transmitted disease, visit any of our conveniently located Urgent Care centers for evaluation and treatment.
+If you believe you have a yeast infection or a sexually transmitted disease, visit any of the conveniently located Urgent Care centers for evaluation and treatment.
 Just walk in, save your spot online or schedule a virtual visit 365 days a year, 7 days a week.